Ash-Triple9/portfolio_of_projects/README.md

 **Introduction**

 Hello!
 My name is Ashiqul Alam, a junior studying Computer Science at the University of Arizona.
-This repository is created to showcase all the different coding projects I have completed since beginning my journey as a computer scientist.
+This repository is created to showcase some of the coding projects I have completed since beginning my journey as a computer scientist, .
 Hope some of these projects catch your eyes!

 **Table of Contents**